saranyavs21/sqlha/README.md

 Via Azure Portal > “Deploy a custom template”.
 Upload template and parameters files and proceed with the deployment in the "sql-ha" resource group.
+Make sure you change the subscription ID and Storage Account name.

 ---